Cubicpath/ChatGPT-GUI/README.md

 ~~Thanks to [rawandahmad698] and [tls-client][python-tls-client], there exists a method to authenticate without messing around with tokens or the browser.
 Simply sign in from the app itself!.~~

+**Google Chrome is currently required to automatically bypass cloudflare.**

 Email & Password login is currently not working.
 Refer to session token authentication in the meantime.